-Kathleen Brennan, Board President
+Kathleen Brennan, Im.
+Past President

 Kathleen Brennan has a long history of volunteer work for non-profits in a variety of areas.
 Currently, she is a Founder and President of the Oasis Center for Women and Girls in Tallahassee.
 Kathleen is also the President-Elect of the Florida State Parks Foundation board, a proud member and President of Leadership Tallahassee Class 18, as well as a graduate of the FSU College of Law.

 Savannah Hill is a 3L at Florida State University College of Law and a law clerk at Sniffen & Spellman, P.A.
 After law school, she plans to reside in Tallahassee and practice Civil Rights and Employment Law.
 Savannah graduated from Florida State University in 2020 where she received a Bachelor of Science (BS) in Political Science, a minor in Business, and a certificate in Emergency Management and Homeland Security (EMHS).
 Savannah began her service with Oasis as a youth board member while she was a student at Leon High School.
 Savannah continued her engagement throughout the past several years as a full-voting board member.
 In addition to serving on the Board of Directors for the Oasis Center for Women and Girls, Savannah serves as the Vice President for the Florida State University College of Law Student Bar Association.